When want turns to love, it’s always dangerous.

-Investment banker Jonathan Davis has spent the last ten months renovating his Italian villa and getting over a nasty divorce from his supermodel wife.
-As a favor to a friend, he escorts Olivia Chapman to a medieval festival and can’t help but fall for the gorgeous woman.
-When he discovers she’s a model, however, his innate sense of risk analysis tells him to bail.
-Then his ex-wife abandons his previously unknown daughter at his door, and it’s Olivia who steps in to help.
-But does Jonathan dare capitalize on his desire and venture his heart again?
+Investment banker Jonathan Davis has spent the last ten months renovating an Italian villa and getting over a nasty divorce from his supermodel wife.
+As a favor to a friend, he escorts Olivia to a medieval festival and battles an escalating attraction.
+After discovering she’s a model, his self-preservation senses tell him to bail.
+He’s never investing his heart in that stock again.
+But when his ex-wife abandons his previously unknown daughter at his door, it’s Olivia who helps ease little Hannah’s merger into his life.

 Available Now From: